ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 ## Publish your server to the MCP Registry

-Before publishing, ensure that you don't commit sensitive files to your repository such as the private key:
+Before publishing, ensure that you don't commit sensitive files, such as the private key, to your repository:

 ```bash
 # Remove the private key